Q: Can one of the reference letters from the potential science advisor?

 Q: Is a faculty member allowed to sponsor two Sagan applications?

 A: Yes.
-The same advisor may sponsor two or more applicants, as long as everyone involved understands that only one fellow per institution can be awarded each year.
+The same advisor may sponsor two or more applicants, however everyone involved must understand that only one fellow per institution can be awarded each year.

 Q: My first choice institution has informed me that several applicants are interested in listing it as their first choice.
-Since my second choice institutions are more competitive, can I just list one host institution and change later if there is a conflict?
-Or do you actually not award Sagan fellowships to applicants whose first and second choice institutions are already taken?
+Since my second/third choice of host institutions are more competitive, can I just list one host institution and change later if there is a conflict?
+Or do you actually not award Sagan fellowships to applicants whose choice of host institution is already taken by higher ranked Sagan applicant?

 Q: Do the fellowships support research related only to exoplanets, or are more general planetary-science projects allowed?
 In particular, is research related to asteroid shapes, spin states, and trajectories suitable for the fellowship?